rvennam/kube-code-camp/exercise-3/README.md

    image being used.

     ```
-    kubectl set image deployment/hello-world hello-world=$MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2
+    kubectl set image deployment/hello-world $MYPROJECT=$MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2
     ```

-    Note that a pod could have multiple containers, in which case each container will have its own name.
-Multiple containers can be updated at the same time.  ([More information](https://kubernetes.io/docs/user-guide/kubectl/kubectl_set_image/).)

-1. Run `kubectl rollout status deployment/hello-world` or `kubectl get replicasets` to check the status of the rollout.
+2. Run `kubectl rollout status deployment/hello-world` or `kubectl get replicasets` to check the status of the rollout.
 The rollout might occur so quickly that the following messages might _not_ display:

   Expected Output:
    ```